 In March of 1992, the Bank entered into a Memorandum of Understanding with the FDIC and the Massachusetts Commissioner of Banks.
-The Memorandum, together with the Bank's responses, sets forth plans for reducing classified assets, improving the earnings of the Bank, and revises the Bank's Fund's Management Policy to address liquidity needs as well as monitoring interest rate sensitivity.
-Lending, investment and budget policies have been incorporated into a comprehensive business plan, which has been submitted to the FDIC and the Commissioner of Banks.
-In addition, specific goals were established under the Memorandum for reducing the ratio of non-performing loans to total loans.
-The Bank was recently examined by the FDIC and was found to be in substantial compliance with the Memorandum of Understanding.
+The Memorandum sets forth plans for reducing classified assets, improving the earnings of the Bank, and revises the Bank's Fund's Management Policy to address liquidity needs as well as monitoring interest rate sensitivity.
+Lending, investment and budget policies will be incorporated into a comprehensive business plan, which will be submitted to the FDIC and the Commissioner of Banks.
+In addition, specific goals are to be established under this Memorandum for reducing the ratio of non-performing loans to total loans.